 - Do not attempt this hike alone.
-There is a possibilty of getting lost.
+There is a possibility of getting lost.

 - Watch out for spider webs.
 We ran into a total of six spider webs on this hike.
 Spiders on Lamma Island are not to be messed with, and their webs are extremely sticky!

-- Do not attempt this hike if you’re a beginner or aren’t too confident of hiking in Hong Kong.
+- Do not attempt this hike if you’re a beginner or aren’t too confident about hiking in Hong Kong.